mananahmed/syllabi/southasia_historiography.md

 *	Amin, Shahid.
 "Gandhi as Mahatma: Gorakhpur District, Eastern UP, 1921-2" *Subaltern Studies* no. 3, Ranajit Guha (ed.)
 Delhi: Oxford University Press, 1984
 * Chatterjee, Partha, “History and the Nationalization Of Hinduism.”
 Social Research 59, no. 1 (1992): 111–49.
 *	Sarkar, Tanika, "Hindu Conjugality and Nationalism in Late Nineteenth Century Bengal."
 In *Indian Women: Myth and Reality*, Jasodhara Bagchi (ed.).
 Calcutta: Sangam Books Limited, 1995.
 *	Jalal, Ayesha. *Democracy and Authoritarianism in South Asia: A Comparative and Historical Perspective*.
-Cambridge: Cambridge University Press, 1995. [chp 2-3]
+Cambridge: Cambridge University Press, 1995. [chp 2]
+* Jalal, Ayesha.
+“Conjuring Pakistan: History as Official Imagining.” *International Journal of Middle East Studies* 27, no. 1 (1995): 73–89.

 ### March 2: The Question of the Woman
 *	Minault, Gail.
 “Begamati Zuban: Women’s Language and Culture in Nineteenth-Century Delhi.” *India International Centre Quarterly* 11, no. 2 (1984): 155–70.